 CTAB plant DNA extraction method

 The CTAB DNA extraction method is simple and effective.
 Besides, the CTAB buffer, other ingredients are RNase, proteinase K, SDS and PCI (optional).

 - Take 5gms of fresh plant tissue and cut it in the small pieces.

 - Add liquid nitrogen to the tissue and roughly grind the sample into the mortal and pastel.

-- After the tissue becomes powder, add 500 μL of CTAB extraction buffer and beta-mercaptoethanol, grind it again followed by the vortexing for 5 minutes.
+- After the tissue becomes a powder, add 500 μL of CTAB extraction buffer and beta-mercaptoethanol, grind it again followed by the vortexing for 5 minutes.

 - After it becomes homogeneous, take the mixture into the 2ml Eppendorf tube.